kolobok86/dns-proxy/README.md

 # DNS Proxy

 DNS proxy running on NodeJS.
-Acts as DNS server running locally, that returns specified fake responses for given particular host names, and passes real responses from upstream DNS server for others transparently.
+It acts as DNS server running locally, that returns specified fake responses for given particular host names, and passes real responses from upstream DNS server for others transparently byte-to-byte (so, these passed responses can be of any type, not necesarily supported by the application).
 Currently, the application supports forging responses of type "A" (IPv4 address) and "CNAME" (canonical name).

+Forging of IPv6 responses is not supported.
+If request of type "AAAA" (IPv6) is received and hostname appears in list of hostnames to forge responses for, then "Not implemented" response is returned to sender.
+This is done for cases when local clients use both IPv4 and IPv6 protocols to resolve host IP.
+Otherwise, they could be able to fetch real IPv6 address, while getting fake IPv4 one.

 ## Usage: